 And this is all possible because Jesus did it, his victory on the cross shows us this new way to be human.
 “When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.”
 (1 Peter 2:23)

-Translation Notes (with apologies that the Greek does not render correctly in WordPress)
+Translation Notes on Turning the Other Cheek (with apologies that the Greek does not render correctly in WordPress)

 1. M. Green, The Message of Matthew (Downer’s Grove, IL: InterVarsity Press, 2000).